debugger84/sqlc-dataloader/README.md

             ttl: "1m"
             ## Size is the size of the cache in items in cache.
 It is used only for lru cache.
             size: 100

+          ## The primary keys columns for the tables.
+In a format tablename.fieldname.
+          ## The dataloader will use these columns to batch the requests.
+          ## By default, the plugin will use the "id" column as the primary key.
+          primary_keys_columns:
+            - "test.test_id"
+            - "test2.code"

+          ## Skipped tables.
+The dataloaders will not be generated for these tables.
+          ## By default, the plugin will generate the dataloaders for all tables in the database.
+          ## The name of table should be in the format schema.tablename.
+          exclude_tables:
+            - "public.test"

           ## All the next options should be the same as in the "golang" plugin.
           sql_package: "pgx/v5"